TymeFly/eel/docs/The EEL Language.md

 [1] To match other languages, the not-equal operator exists in two forms; `!=` and `<>`.
 The difference is purely cosmetic

-Most operators require their operands to be a particular type, so EEL will automatically convert their operands using the [type conversion rules](#types-conversions).
+As most operators require their operands to be a particular type, EEL will automatically convert their operands using the [type conversion rules](#types-conversions).
 The expected types for the operators are:

 | Operator Group   | Operators Symbols                                       | Operand type(s)                                                |